 Welcome to the Sarasota County Drug Court Opioid Track Program.
 This program is designed to assist non-violent substance abusers that are charged with one or more specific felonies.
 Court is held on the following days and times at the locations listed below.

-Drug Court hearings are every Tuesday at 10AM in Courtroom 3A (on the 3rd floor) of the Lynn N. Silvertooth Judicial Center, 2002 Ringling Blvd., Sarasota, FL 34237.
+Every Tuesday @ 10:30 AM in Courtroom 3A, on the 3rd floor of the Judge Lynn N. Silvertooth Judicial Center, 2002 Ringling Blvd., Sarasota, FL 34237.
 Free parking is available in the parking garage, two blocks east of the judicial center.

 By the time you are given this instruction sheet you should have already been told when and where to report to start in the Drug Court Program.
 Call one of the following Drug Court Administration or Supervision Staff to confirm the details of your appointment as soon as you arrive home and continue making the effort to contact them until you have actually spoken to one of them.
 On some occasions, there may be a need to reschedule your orientation appointment.